-It all started with a study of Monroe County's I-75 corridor and the headlines for a new Windsor-Detroit bridge, and then a plan ...
+A good look at Monroe County's I-75 corridor and the headlines for a new Windsor-Detroit bridge was the beginning of the plan ...
 The Monroe County Link Plan, a strategy to guide future economic development for our community.

 This plan identifies industries Monroe County should attract to the corridor, action steps that will entice companies to locate/relocate, and specific development areas that will appeal to various industries.
 Additionally and critical to this plan is a commitment to improving the quality of life and strengthening the image and brand of the County.